Red Squirrels in the National Park

 Red Squirrel project at RSPB Loch Lomond

-St Mocha Coffee Shops and their Loch Lomond Coffee Co. range supports Red Squirrel conservation through sales of bags of their roasted coffee beans, sold online and in their shops at Balmaha and Aberfoyle.
+St Mocha Coffee Shops and their Loch Lomond Coffee Co. range support Red Squirrel conservation by selling bags of their roasted coffee beans, sold online and in their shops at Balmaha and Aberfoyle.

 Local photographer